pastcompute/df-admin-app/README.md

 # df-admin-app
-AngularJS administration application for the DreamFactory v2.0 and up
+AngularJS administration application for the DreamFactory v2.0 and up.

 Administer your DreamFactory instance from anywhere with this Admin application.
 Customize with themes from Bootswatch or roll your own with SCSS/SASS.
 Concat, minify, and uglify component modules with Node.js, Grunt, and the included grunt script for a deployment ready application.